algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Mode: Application

 The `gloads` opcode can only access scratch spaces of previous app calls contained in the current group.

+## gaid t

+- Opcode: 0x3c
+- Pops: _None_
+- Pushes: uint64
+- push the creatable ID of the Tth transaction in the current group
+- LogicSigVersion >= 4
+- Mode: Application

+## gaids

+- Opcode: 0x3d
+- Pops: *... stack*, uint64
+- Pushes: uint64
+- push the creatable ID of the Ath transaction in the current group
+- LogicSigVersion >= 4
+- Mode: Application

 ## bnz target